fcc-joemcintyre/stocktracker/doc/Design.md

 application.
 Other deployments of this application may choose to use http or https.

+## Data Provider

+Financial data is provided by Quandl, and is limited to the historical stock quotation data available.
+Since updated data has not been available for some time, the date ranges represent historical date ranges backward from the last date present.

 ## Technology Selections

-The server is implemented with Node.js version 14.x and uses ES2020 Javascript conforming to the native ES2020 support provided in this version of Node.js.
+The server is implemented with Node.js version 16.x and uses Typescript with ES2020 output.

-The client interface is implemented with React 17.x using ES2020 Javascript as supported by Babel.
+The client interface is implemented with React 17.x using Typescript.

 Socket.io is used for broadcast communications between the server and client.